-Lora in 1872

-1844 American painter and printmaker Mary Cassatt is born in Allegheny City, PA.
+Lora in 1872 I 844 American painter and printmaker Mary Cassatt is born in Allegheny City, PA.

-African-American sculptor, The Metropolitan Museum of Mary Edmonia Lewis is born Art is established.
+The Metropolitan Museum of Art is established.

 EARLY 1800'S

 Ballou family members

 relocate to Ohio, including

+Eliza Ballou (mother of

 future U.S. President James

-A. Garfield) from Richmond
+A. Garfield) from Richmond,

-Texan envoys sign Treaty of

-Annexation with the United

-States.

-Eliza Ballou (mother of

 New Hampshire.

-in Greenbush, NY.